 Encourage accountability for learning among employees.

 Enable monitoring/analysis of the status of learners within the organization.

-This part of the research will establish if KnowledgeLink fulfills these roles and if there are any additional key roles that it serves.
+This part of the research will establish if KnowledgeLink fulfils these roles and if there are any additional key roles that it serves.
 The findings for each of the roles are presented in turn.

 Supporting Training Administration

-One of the key roles of Learning Management Systems is to support training administration (Anderson 2010).
+One of the key roles of learning management systems is to support training administration (Anderson, 2010).
 Many of the interviewees agreed that KnowledgeLink was primarily used by training facilitators to automate training administration and that this is still one of the more important roles of the system.
-The Training Manager within the Customer Services Organization Asia Pacific commented that “the main role of KnowledgeLink is to automate training administration tasks and then to add value.”
-Through the ‘Catalogue Management’ function, trainers enter details of upcoming training classes, invite people to register for these classes online and then subsequent to the training program, they use the system to record and track the details of the class.
+The training manager within the Customer Services Organization Asia Pacific commented that “the main role of KnowledgeLink is to automate training administration tasks and then to add value.”
+Through the “Catalogue Management” function, trainers enter details of upcoming training classes, invite people to register for these classes online, and then subsequent to the training program, they use the system to record and track the details of the class.

 The interviewees confirmed that the areas primarily supported by KnowledgeLink in the area of training administration are:

-Training registration: Employees may register for a course or learning activity from many areas within KnowledgeLink including: the enrolments page; through clicking on the product title when viewing development options in the competency function; and by searching the learning catalogue.
+Training Registration: Employees may register for a course or learning activity from many areas within KnowledgeLink including: the enrolments page, through clicking on the product title when viewing development options in the competency function, and by searching the learning catalogue.

-Scheduling training: Instructor led classes are all scheduled on KnowledgeLink and this gives visibility to all potential learners of upcoming training which they may wish to attend.
+Scheduling Training: Instructor-led classes are all scheduled on KnowledgeLink.
+This makes visible to all potential learners the upcoming training classes they may wish to attend.

-Delivery of training: KnowledgeLink is used as a central gateway to deliver electronic courses and electronic learning content.
+Delivery of Training: KnowledgeLink is used as a central gateway to deliver electronic courses and electronic learning content.

-Training testing and tracking: While much of the pre-learning and post-learning testing for both electronic learning and classroom-based learning is carried out outside of the system (either as part of the learning content itself or through the QuestionMark software), the results are recorded and tracked on KnowledgeLink and may be viewed within the transcript of learning activity, maintained for each learner.
+Training Testing and Tracking: While much of the prelearning and postlearning testing for both electronic learning and classroom-based learning is carried out outside of the system (either as part of the learning content itself or through the Questionmark software), the results are recorded and tracked on KnowledgeLink and may be viewed within the transcript of learning activity, maintained for each learner.

-A number of the Training Managers interviewed spoke about the difficulties they had in getting administration rights in order to administer their own training on KnowledgeLink, though they have had administration rights for some time now.
-They are using these administration rights to manage learning content, manage the catalogue of learning activities and to generate reports on training programmes and individual learning activities.
+A number of the training managers interviewed spoke about the difficulties they had in getting administration rights in order to administer their own training on KnowledgeLink, though they have had administration rights for some time now.
+They are using these administration rights to manage learning content, manage the catalogue of learning activities, and to generate reports on training programmes and individual learning activities.
 One interviewee commented that “if you want to get a system out there and get people to use it, you cannot centralize the administration of it.
-If you have to go to someone, ask them can you do this for me and get someone’s time, you’re just not going to use it...the more red tape you have, the less effective it becomes.”
+If you have to go to someone, ask them ‘can you do this for me’ and get someone’s time, you’re just not going to use it….
+The more red tape you have, the less effective it becomes.”
 Access rights are slowly being given to the appropriate individuals in other divisions of CEM.

 Supporting Diverse Learners within Varied Learning Contexts